ciechanowiec/cloud_books_manager_jakarta/README.md

 - handling of prohibited user’s actions and program errors

 ## Deployment
-The program was deployed at https://cloud-books.herokuapp.com/ as a WAR file through Heroku Maven Plugin.
+The program was deployed at Heroku platform (herokuapp.com) as a WAR file through Heroku Maven Plugin.
 Instructions regarding this way of deployment can be found here: https://devcenter.heroku.com/articles/deploying-java-applications-with-the-heroku-maven-plugin.

 ## Architecture
 The program is divided into three parts: front-end (graphical user interface), back-end (logic of the program) and the controller, which handles a relationship between the front-end and the back-end.
 The connection with Google Cloud Platform is established at the back-end level:<br/><br/>